Cecil B. DeMille: Scandalous dramas, Biblical epics, and departure from Paramount

-Film started becoming more sophisticated and the subsequent films of the Lasky company were criticized for primitive and unrealistic set design.
-Consequently, Beatrice deMille introduced the Famous Players-Lasky to Wilfred Buckland, who DeMille had known from his time at the American Academy of Dramatic Arts, and he became DeMille's art director.
+Film started becoming more sophisticated and the Lasky company's subsequent films were criticized for primitive and unrealistic set design.
+Consequently, Beatrice deMille introduced the Famous Players–Lasky to Wilfred Buckland, whom DeMille knew from his time at the American Academy of Dramatic Arts, and he became DeMille's art director.
 William deMille reluctantly became a story editor.
-William deMille would later convert from theater to Hollywood and would spend the rest of his career as a film director.
-Throughout his career, DeMille would frequently remake his own films.
-In his first instance, in 1917, he remade The Squaw Man (1918), only waiting four years from the 1914 original.
+William later converted from theater to Hollywood and spent the rest of his career as a film director.
+DeMille frequently remade his own films.
+In 1917, he remade The Squaw Man (1918), only four years after the original.
 Despite its quick turnaround, the film was fairly successful.
-However, DeMille's second remake at MGM in 1931 would be a failure.
+DeMille's second remake at MGM in 1931 was a failure.

-After five years and thirty hit films, DeMille became the American film industry's most successful director.
+After five years and 30 hit films, DeMille became the American film industry's most successful director.
 In the silent era, he was renowned for Male and Female (1919), Manslaughter (1922), The Volga Boatman (1926), and The Godless Girl (1928).
-DeMille's trademark scenes included bathtubs, lion attacks, and Roman orgies.
+His trademark scenes included bathtubs, lion attacks, and Roman orgies.
 Many of his films featured scenes in two-color Technicolor.
-In 1923, DeMille released a modern melodrama The Ten Commandments which was a significant change from his previous stint of irreligious films.
-The film was produced on a large budget of $600,000, the most expensive production at Paramount.
-This concerned the executives at Paramount; however, the film turned out to be the studio's highest-grossing film.
-It held the Paramount record for twenty-five years until DeMille broke the record again himself.
+In 1923, DeMille released the modern melodrama The Ten Commandments, a significant change from his previous irreligious films.
+The film was produced on a budget of $600,000, Paramount's most expensive production.
+This concerned Paramount executives, but the film was the studio's highest-grossing film.
+It held the Paramount record for 25 years until DeMille broke the record again.